Here is a brief introduction to blockchain technology's core fundamentals, no matter if you don’t have technical knowledge.

 We are going to take Bitcoin as an example of how the blockchain works.

-Bitcoin is the first one to use Blockchain technology on the exchange of digital transaction assets in the network.
-The Bitcoin uses cryptography instead of third-party (middle-man) trust for two parties to execute transactions over the internet.
+Bitcoin is the first to use Blockchain technology to exchange digital transaction assets in the network.
+Bitcoin uses cryptography instead of third-party (middle-man) trust for two parties to execute transactions over the internet.

-The database is managed autonomously where allows the participants to use a peer-to-peer network and a distributed timestamp server.
+The database is managed autonomously, allowing the participants to use a peer-to-peer network and a distributed timestamp server.

-A Blockchain in simple terms is a chain of data blocks with a cryptographic hash of the previous block, a timestamp, and transaction of data.
+A Blockchain, in simple terms, is a chain of data blocks with a cryptographic hash of the previous block, a timestamp, and a transaction of data.

 Understanding The Byzantine Generals' Problem